 - You're concerned about making mistakes on your tax forms.

-In order to find a reputable tax professional, you can go about this in several ways, but the most common is to ask for referrals from other small business owners or to find notable tax advisors through professional organizations such as The American Institute of Certified Public Accountants.
+The most common way to find a reputable tax professional is to ask for referrals from other small business owners or to find notable tax advisors through professional organizations such as The American Institute of Certified Public Accountants.
 When interviewing potential tax professionals, ask about their experience and qualifications, and be sure to get a written quote for their services.

 If working with a tax advisor is new to you, here are a few tips to keep in mind to help the relationship flourish: